 So are these 3 colors enough to produce a full spectrum range?
 Not really.
 It can further be improved by adding a purchased premixed color corresponding to one of the secondary colors in the green, violet and orange range.
 Which ones?
-The colors of choice are: Ultramarine Blue (For blue violet), Phthalo Green or Winsor Green (For blue green) and Cadmium Scarlet Red.
-(For Red orange) Alternatively you could use Cadmium Red Light.
-Adding Titanium White and either Ivory or Oxide black and you have a basic set of 6 colors plus white and black.
+The colors of choice are: Cadmium Orange (for Orange), Winsor Newton Permanent Green (for Green) and Dioxazine Purple. (for Violet) Adding Titanium White and either Ivory or Oxide black and you have a basic set of 6 colors plus white and black.

 The List of Basics